The Archives at Queens Public Library: Hours and Policies

 The bulk of the printed material and manuscripts are from the 19th and 20th centuries, but extensive 18th-century material and some 17th-century manuscripts are also held.

-The Archives divides its acquisitions into three areas:
+The Archives divides its acquisitions into four areas:

 - The Archives acquires primary and secondary resources documenting the natural, social, economic, and political history of Queens County in all formats.